-Staying Put is a domestic violence/abuse charity based in the North of England working across Yorkshire and Humber.
-We support women, men and children victim/survivors of domestic abuse.
+Staying Put is a domestic violence/abuse charity based in the North of England working across Yorkshire and the Humber.
+We support women, men and children victims/survivors of domestic abuse.

-Through strong partnerships with the West Yorkshire Police and Crime Commissioner, Safer and Stronger Partnership Boards, the Domestic and Sexual Violence Strategic Boards we assist to achieve the objectives of the Domestic and Sexual Violence Strategies.
+Through strong partnerships with the West Yorkshire Police and Crime Commissioner, Safer and Stronger Partnership Boards, and the Domestic and Sexual Violence Strategic Boards we assist in achieving the objectives of the Domestic and Sexual Violence Strategies.

 We keep voices of survivors at the heart of our work through the provision of appropriate services that ensure:

-- Prevention: Through raising public awareness and campaigns
+- Prevention: Through raising public awareness and campaigning

-- Provision: By providing appropriates services needed to help survivors of domestic violence/abuse
+- Provision: By providing appropriate services needed to help survivors of domestic violence/abuse

 Staying Put Board are passionate people (both male and female) who sit on the Board, to work closely with the Director, representing Staying Put interests and contribute to the organisation’s strategic direction.